polytan02/yunohost_auto_config_basic/README.md

   ==> Don't forget that this user name will not be able to be used by yunohost in the web interface

+* Updates sshd_config to have a specific port (to your liking)
+* Only allows the user to connect from ssh
 * Adds of bash-completion
 * Adds a specific bashrc for root and the user created to have great colours
-* Updates sshd_config to have a specific port (to your liking)
+* Installs screen
+* Configures screen for the new user and root
+* Installs tmux
-* Only allows the user to connect from ssh
+* Configures tmux for the new user and root

 4 - installation of your ssl certificates
 * activates dhparam for nginx